CliffordAnderson/CS1000/readme.md

 #### November 14 - Databases

 - Read: Mana Takahashi and Shoko Azuma, "What is a Database?"
-Chapter 1 of *The Manga Guide to Databases* (San Francisco: No Starch Press, 2009)
+Chapter 1 of *The Manga Guide to Databases* (San Francisco: No Starch Press, 2009), pp. 1-22
 - Watch: [What is a Database?](https://www.youtube.com/watch?v=t8jgX1f8kc4)
 - Code:
   - CloudVariables RPC